btroncone/learn-rxjs/operators/filtering/take.md

 ## Emit provided number of values before completing.

-### Why use `take`
+### Why use `take`?

-When you are interested in only the first set number of emission, you want to use `take`.
-Maybe you want to see what the user first clicked on when he/she first entered the page, you would want to subscribe to the click event and just take the first emission.
-There is a race and you want to observe the race, but you're only interested in the first who crosses the finish line.
-This operator is clear and straight forward, you just want to see the first _n_ numbers of emission to do whatever it is you need.
+When you are interested in only the first emission, you want to use `take`.
+Maybe you want to see what the user first clicked on when they entered the page, or you would want to subscribe to the click event and just take the first emission.
+Another use-case is when you need to take a snapshot of data at a particular point in time but do not require further emissions.
+For example, a stream of user token updates, or a route guard based on a stream in an Angular application.

 ---